My Baggage offers a convenient and reliable international removals service to over 200 countries worldwide.

 Traditionally, international removal services offer the shipment of your worldly belongings from one country to another, often by air or by freight, helping you to uplift your life to a new destination.
 Although they can be costly, there’s no doubt that traditional international removals services are the perfect option if you need to ship large, bulky items such as beds, sofas or even your car to your new home overseas.
 However, for those in need of a more cost-effective option, traditional international removals services may not be ideal.

 My Baggage offers a brand new approach to moving your personal belongings overseas.
-With our fast, convenient, reliable and low-cost door to door shipping services, My Baggage can offer a more feasible method of shipping (suitcases, boxes, bags, etc) to your new home abroad.
+With our fast, convenient, reliable and low-cost door-to-door shipping services, My Baggage can offer a more feasible method of shipping (suitcases, boxes, bags, bike shipping, etc) to your new home abroad.
 For many people, it could be a much more cost-effective option to sell any large, bulky items and ship their most treasured belongings with My Baggage.

 Deciding to move abroad can be an exciting but daunting experience, especially if you’re moving to an unfamiliar country.